dotkernel/api/README.md

 ### Mail configuration

-If your application will send emails, you must configure an outgoing mail server under `config/autoload/mail.global.php`.
+If your application sends emails, you must configure an outgoing mail server under `config/autoload/mail.global.php`.

 ### Test the installation